Frutiger (typeface): Other uses

 Michael Bierut commented on its common use in wayfinding systems: "Frutiger has been used so much for signage programs in hospitals and airports that seeing it now makes me feel that I'm about to get diagnosed with a brain tumor or miss the 7:00 to O'Hare."

 Other 'Frutiger' fonts

 A number of other designs by Frutiger carry his name without having any connection to the Frutiger typeface itself.
 They are listed here for reference.

 Frutiger Stones (1998)

 This is a family of casual fonts inspired by natural elements.
 Using polished pebbles as the boundary, the family consists of regular, positive, and negative fonts.
 Frutiger Stones Positive is Regular without the stone outline, while Negative is a reverse fill of the Regular.

 Frutiger Symbols (1998)

 This is a family of symbol fonts.
 The fonts contain plants, animals, and stars, as well as religious and mythological symbols.
 The naming convention follows Frutiger Stones.

 Frutiger Capitalis (2005)

 This is a family of casual fonts that consists of regular, outline, and signs fonts.
 Frutiger Capitalis Outline is the outline version of Frutiger Capitalis Regular.
 Frutiger Capitalis contains ornamental glyphs of religions, hand signs, and astrological signs.

+In popular culture (Frutiger Aero)

+The Frutiger typeface retrospectively gave its name to the 2000s internet aesthetic Frutiger Aero, because the typeface was used in similar settings to this design style.